Kabuga Primary School Rainwater Catchment Project – Rwanda

-The community surrounding the school is all farm land.
+The community surrounding the school is all farmland.
 There is one small dirt road that leads up to the school.
-The school has some after school clubs and sports including volleyball, soccer, traditional dance, garden club and anti-AIDS club.
+The school has some after-school clubs and sports including volleyball, soccer, traditional dance, a garden club, and anti-AIDS club.
 The soccer field is 1 kilometer away from the school.

 There is currently enough water to fill the tanks from March to the beginning of May.
 The school year in Rwanda goes from January until October.
 From May until September there is almost no rain.
 From October until February there is a little rain but not enough to keep the tanks filled.

 The school needs water for drinking, cooking, cleaning the chalkboards, floors, and windows, and watering the gardens.
 The students must walk 300 meters down a steep hill to retrieve water and carry it back up the hill.